top of page

 Writing Excerpt MFMD

-The first edition of Book One is no longer available on Amazon now that the new second edition is underway.
+The first edition of Book One is no longer available on Amazon as we near the release date of the new revised second edition.

 IMG_8211.jpg